-Screen bank A / B
+Screen bank 0 / 1

 As previously described, the SPECTRA interface contains onboard RAM and uses it to shadow the Spectrum's lower 16K RAM bank.
-The onboard RAM is 32K in size and so is divided into two banks of 16K.
-The screen bank A / B bit selects which bank is active and thus shadowing the Spectrum's RAM.
-When generating the TV picture, the raw display bytes are always fetched from the active screen bank.
+The onboard RAM has a capacity of 32K and so is divided into two banks of 16K.
+The screen bank 0 / 1 bit selects which bank is read by the SPECTRA interface when generating the TV picture.

 The screen bank facility can effectively increase the Spectrum's available memory by off-loading a display from main memory into the inactive screen bank.
 This display can then be switched to as and when needed.
 For example, the loading screen for a game could be stored and then re-shown each time the game is over.
-The inactive bank can store one or two displays depending upon the display mode in use.